Sale Rabat-sale-kenitra, Morocco Travel Guide

 Steamed semolina grains with a rich meat (lamb, beef, chicken) and vegetable stew.
 Traditionally a Friday dish.

-Many restaurants offer it throughout the week.
+Lots of restaurants have it throughout the week.

 Hearty lentil and tomato soup, garnished with lemon and coriander.
 A Ramadan staple, but available year-round.